- Rates of some, but not all, cancers are higher in people living with HIV than other people.

 Cancer cells can spread to other parts of the body.
 For example, cancer cells in the lung can travel to the bones and grow there.
 This is known as metastasis.

 There are more than 200 different types of cancer, and each is diagnosed and treated in a particular way.
-You have the best chance of a good outcome if you have the problem diagnosed and treated promptly, without delay.
+You have the best chance of a good outcome if your cancer is diagnosed and treated as soon as possible, without delay.

 Your lifestyle and cancer